Plugin v1.5

 For sites behind a proxy, CDN, or load balancer, SecureWP must read the real visitor IP from the correct HTTP header rather than the direct connection IP.
 Misconfiguration here allows IP spoofing by passing a false header value.

 Trusted Proxy Configuration ensures proxy headers are only accepted when the direct connection comes from a known proxy server IP, preventing spoofing attacks.
-Choose the Cloudflare preset (22 IP ranges, auto-updated) or enter your own custom proxy IP list as IPs or CIDR ranges.
-Use Run Diagnostic to see which headers your server receives, or Auto-Configure to let SecureWP set the right option automatically.
+Choose the Cloudflare preset (22 IP ranges, auto-updated), Custom, or None.
+Use Run Diagnostic to see which headers your server receives, Test Current Settings to verify the current result, or Auto-Configure to let SecureWP set the right option automatically.

 Hardening